-- Describe the current state of the art and technologies, both in practice and in past/current research, directed at the described problem.
-If this request is a direct follow up of an earlier study, describe those results. - Explain how the proposed project will improve scientific knowledge, technical capability, and/or forensic practice.
+- Statement of the Problem. - Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - Explain how the proposed project will improve scientific knowledge, technical capability, and/or forensic practice.
 Describe how concepts, methods, technologies, or services that drive the forensic science field will be changed if the proposed aims are achieved. - Project Design and Implementation.
-(This section should account for a minimum of nine (9) pages of the main body of the narrative.) - Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
+(This section should account for a minimum of seven (7) pages of the main body of the narrative.) - State concisely the goals of the proposed research. - Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
 Describe the experimental design and methods proposed and how they will achieve robust and unbiased results.
-Include how the data will be collected, analyzed, and interpreted as well as any resource sharing plans as appropriate. - Human Subjects/Study Population: If the project will involve human subjects, clearly describe the study population.
-Include detailed information about how subjects were or will be identified and sampled and the method(s) of characterization.
-For case-control studies, provide inclusion and exclusion criteria and any matching done between cases and controls.
-Describe relevant environmental factors and how they were measured.
-If the subjects provided for this study are a subset of a family population, explain which individuals were included and how they were selected.
-Highlight special features of the study population that would enhance success. - Sample Information: In table form, provide: sample description such as case/control status and/or collection site; number of samples included in the study; subsample source (e.g., tissue source of the DNA).
-If data from other subjects will be included in the analysis, add row(s) to describe those samples.
-Three examples are provided here:
+Include how the data will be collected, analyzed, and interpreted as well as any resource sharing plans as appropriate. - Power and Effect Size: Use power analyses to describe the range of effect sizes detectable by the study.
+Address relevant features of the analytic plan, such as the model(s) to be tested, the extent of multiple testing and what significance level would be used for testing.
+Include all appropriate parameters.
+If the study design requires separate analysis of subject groups, provide power analyses for each category.
+If there is a plan to test for environment effects, address the power for detection of these effects.